 Keep an eye on the fixtures list and club emails since these events are often linked in with the above races.

-There are four premier relays that as a club we compete in all have a very different atmosphere, and are well worth doing to savour the history of the event as well as being involved in some of the most fun events on the calendar.
+There are four premier relays that as a club we regularly compete in.
+All have a very different atmosphere, and are well worth doing to savour the history of the event as well as being some of the most fun events on the calendar.
 Please keep an eye on the club emails about upcoming races:

 The course is an out-and-back, fast course; the race runs west towards Shoreham on the promenade.
 After Hove Lagoon, the course meets Basin Road South.
 Following Shoreham Docks the race turns at Carats Café at 5km returning to the finish at Hove Lawns.
 Fast times are capable on this course as it is flat and relatively straight.

 This is an extensive programme of more informal races, from 5K to 10K spread throughout the year; these events are a great introduction into running if you are a beginner.
 Many of us have joined fun run clubs as second claim members (particularly Southwick Strollers and Portslade Hedgehoppers)

 Every Saturday at 9am there are free 5k park runs in Hove Park and Preston Park and on Hove Promenade.
-Many of our runners take part in these runs throughout the year to measure their fitness or try and set a new PB.
+Many of our runners, of all ages and standards, take part in these runs throughout the year to measure their fitness or try and set a new PB.
 We also organise a mass Phoenix turnout at one or other of the parkruns every few months.
 The Parkrun website lists all you will need to know about the events, just remember to register the night before if it’s your first time.
 The events are open to juniors and ideal for anyone new to running, or new to racing, but caution should be taken so that younger athletes do not overexpose themselves to excessive distances.

 Although there are age limits for races over 10k (usually16 or 17) many of the races mentioned here either have age-group races or a ‘junior’ race over a shorter distance.